Local Hour: Tony Calls Dan "Dad" (feat. Tom Bogert)

 Inter-Miami?
 No, no, no. I want to talk.

-Predict the ping-pong, Dad.
+Predict the ping-pong bad.
 No, no, no.

 Who are we trying to avoid in this?
-What's beat?
-I want to talk about inner.
-We've got
+What's potentially?

-By the old boomers location?
 It would be the biggest parade in the history of South Florida sports.

 But what I was asking Tom, not just for prediction, because I don't know who he favors or why, but is it good for the sport if Messi and Inter Miami win?

-Is it better for the sport if Messi and Inter Miami win?
+Is it better for the sport if Messi and Inter-Miami win?

 It's good that they're in this game and that I'm on the show talking about this game for Miami and Messi to get to the final.
 Whether they win or lose, I think this is still a huge moment for MLS.